Option pricing in exponential L\'evy models with transaction costs: Numerical results

 \subsection{Diffusion results}

-In the figures \ref{Fig4} and \ref{Fig5} we show the writer and buyer prices with different values of transaction costs, for the diffusion process with parameters in Tab. \ref{tab:BS}.
+In the Figure \ref{Fig2} we show the diffusion writer and buyer prices with different transaction costs.
 We can see that a higher transaction cost corresponds to a higher writer price, while a lower transaction cost corresponds to a lower buyer price.
-Indeed, the writer and buyer prices are respectively increasing and decreasing functions of the transaction cost, as already verified in \cite{ClHo97}.

-The values obtained in figures \ref{Fig1},\ref{Fig4},\ref{Fig5} are calculated with $N=1500$ time steps and $\bar M = N$.
-In the Table \ref{tab:convergence} we show the ATM option prices with $\theta_s = \theta_b = 0$, and different values of risk aversion $\gamma = 0.0001$, $\gamma = 0.001$ and $\gamma = 0.01$.
-The prices are very close to the Black-Scholes price in table \ref{tab:ATM_price}, and even using values of gamma that have one or two orders of magnitude of difference, the option prices only change at the fourth decimal digit.
-Since we do not know the limit price for $N \to \infty$, we can assume it is the price computed for $N=3500$, and through the values in Table \ref{tab:convergence} estimate the rate of convergence.
+In fact, the writer and buyer prices are respectively increasing and decreasing functions of the transaction cost, as already verified in \cite{ClHo97}.
+The prices in Figure \ref{Fig2}, are calculated with $N=1500$ time steps and $\bar M = N$.
+In the Table \ref{tab:convergence} we show ATM option prices for different values of $N$, with $\theta_s = \theta_b = 0$ and different risk aversion coefficients.
+For $\gamma=0.0001$ and $N=3500$ the price is identical, up to the fourth decimal digit, to the original Black-Scholes price in Table \ref{tab:ATM_price}.
+Using the values in Table \ref{tab:convergence} it is possible to estimate the \emph{rate of convergence}.
+We also present the execution times, from which we can estimate the asymptotic \emph{time complexity} of the algorithm.
+In Section (\ref{algorithm_Sect}) we stated that the computational complexity of the Algorithm [\ref{algo}] is $\mathcal{O}(N^{4})$.
+From the Table \ref{tab:convergence}, we obtain the exponent $\frac{\log(1291.3/910.8)}{\log(3500/3200)} = 3.9$, which is very close to the theoretical complexity value.
+The algorithm is written in Matlab using vectorized operations, and runs on an Intel i7 (7th Gen) with Linux.